igvteam/igv-webapp-docs/igv-webapp-docs/docs/Hosting.md

 ## Configuration

-A number of IGV-Web app properties are customizable, and are configured through the global `igvwebConfig`, which is defined in the file `igvwebConfig.js`.
+A number of IGV-Web app properties are customizable and are configured through the global `igvwebConfig`, which is defined in the file `igvwebConfig.js`.

+### Configurable properties

-* **Configuring the _Genome_ dropdown menu.** The property `genomes` defines a URL to a JSON file containing a list of genome configuration objects used to populate the menu.
+* **The entries included in the _Genome_ dropdown menu.** The property `genomes` defines a URL to a JSON file containing a list of genome configuration objects used to populate the menu.
 For a description of the genome configuration object, see the [igv.js documentation](https://igv.org/doc/igvjs/#Reference-Genome).

-* **Configuring the _Tracks_ dropdown menu to include pre-defined tracks.** The property `trackRegistryFile` defines a URL to a configuration file that contains a JSON object with genomeIDs as keys and an array of URLs to JSON files defining each menu item.
+* **Pre-defined tracks in the _Tracks_ dropdown menu.** The **optional** property `trackRegistryFile`  defines a URL to a configuration file that contains a JSON object with genomeIDs as keys and an array of URLs to JSON files that define the pre-defined tracks to be included in the menu.
 Clicking on a menu item will open up a simple list of pre-defined tracks or an annotated table of pre-defined tracks.
 The default track registry file is ```resources/tracks/trackRegistry.json```.
 Further details on configuring the tracks menu are available [below](#track-registry).

-* **Configuring the _Session_ dropdown menu to include pre-defined sessions.** The property `sessionRegistryFile` defines a URL to a configuration file that contains **a JSON object with URLs to JSON files defining each session to be included in the menu.
-Clicking on a menu item will open up a simple list of pre-defined tracks or an annotated table of pre-defined tracks.**
+* **Pre-defined sessions in the _Session_ dropdown menu .** The **optional** property `sessionRegistryFile` defines a URL to a configuration file that contains a JSON object with URLs to IGV sessions to be included in the menu.
+Clicking on a menu item will load the session into the IGV-Web app.
-The default session registry file is ```resources/sessions/sessionRegistry.json```.
 Further details on configuring the sessions menu are available [below](#session-registry).

-* **Configuring properties of the IGV browser and default tracks** The `igvConfig` property is an igv.js configuration object.
+* **Properties of the IGV browser and default tracks** The `igvConfig` property is an igv.js configuration object.
 See the [igv.js documentation](https://igv.org/doc/igvjs/#Browser-Creation/) for details.

-* **Enabling Dropbox access.** The property `dropboxAPIKey` (_optional_)  is a Dropbox "data-api-key" used to enable a Dropbox file picker in the Genome, Session, and
+* **Dropbox access.** The **optional** property `dropboxAPIKey` is a Dropbox "data-api-key" used to enable a Dropbox file picker in the Genome, Session, and
 Tracks menus.
 See [https://www.dropbox.com/developers/apps/create](https://www.dropbox.com/developers/apps/create) for instructions on obtaining an API key.
 Note this is not needed to load Dropbox files by URL, only for providing a file picker.

-* **Enabling Google access.** The property `clientId` - (_optional_) is a Google clientId, used to enable OAuth for access to protected Google resources.
+* **Google access.** The **optional** property `clientId` - is a Google clientId used to enable OAuth for access to protected Google resources.
 See [Google Support](https://developers.google.com/identity/sign-in/web/sign-in) for instructions on obtaining a clientId.
 OAuth requests from igv.js will include the following scopes.

     * https://www.googleapis.com/auth/userinfo.profile - _always_
     * https://www.googleapis.com/auth/devstorage.read_only  - _if accessing protected Google Cloud Storage files_
     * https://www.googleapis.com/auth/drive.readonly - _if accessing files stored on Google Drive_

-	<br> If the provided clientID supports accessing files stored in Google Drive then you can also set the `googleDriveEnabled` property to `true`.
+	<br> If the provided `clientID` supports accessing files stored in Google Drive then you can also set the `googleDriveEnabled` property to `true`.
 This will add `Google Drive` options to all the file loading menus (`Genome`, `Tracks`, etc), allowing the user to launch a Google Drive picker to select the files to load.

-* **Enabling shortening of shared URLs.** The property `urlShortener` (_optional_) is an object or function defining a URL shortener to shorten links created by the **Share** button.
+* **Shortening of shared URLs.** The **optional** property `urlShortener` is an object or function defining a URL shortener to shorten links created by the **Share** button.
 The value of this property can be replaced with a function, taking a single argument (the long URL) and returning the shortened URL, or an Object.

 ### Where to find the configuration files